resplab/leap/docs/model/model-control.rst

 Asthma control level changed during the follow-up for ``79%`` of the patients.

-We followed the 2020 GINA guidelines to define asthma control level by using the sum of the four indicator variables (0 if no and 1 if yes):
+We followed the 2020 GINA guidelines to define asthma control level by using the sum of the four indicator variables (0 if no and 1 if yes) in the last 3 months before each measurement:

 1. daily symptoms
 2. nocturnal symptoms
 3. inhaler use
 4. limited activities

-in the last 3 months before each measurement.
 If the sum is zero, then the asthma control level is controlled.
-If it is less than 3, then it is partially controlled.
+If it is less than 3, then it is partially-controlled.
 Otherwise, it is uncontrolled.
 For responses with *do not know* to the indicator variables, we treated them as a *no*.
 In this analysis, we did not consider treatment nor whether a patient experienced an exacerbation in the last 3 months before the visit.
 We excluded two patients whose asthma diagnosis dates were earlier than they were born and three patients who had no asthma diagnosis dates, for a final count of 613 patients.

 .. raw:: html